 What is the best way to cook frozen perogies?

-I think boiling is the best way to cook frozen perogies — it takes just a few minutes, and they pop right to the top of the water when they’re ready so there’s no second guessing.
+I think boiling is the best way to cook frozen perogies.
+It takes just a few minutes, and they pop right to the top of the water when they’re ready, so there’s no second-guessing.

 You can also add frozen perogies to casseroles and simmer in one pan recipes, but it’s more difficult to get right because it’s tough to know how much water they will release as they cook and may water down sauces or not cook completely.
+Try my Perogies and Sausage Skillet or Sheet Pan Perogies and Sausage if you’re looking for a heartier meal.

 Perogies Recipe with Bacon and Onions